kyma-project/kyma/docs/logging/docs/02-01-logging.md

 A log chunk consists of all logs for a given metadata (e.g. labels), collected over a certain time period.
 Log chunks support append, seek, and stream operations on read requests.

 #### Life of a Query Request
 As chunks are larger than Prometheus/Cortex chunks (Cortex chunks are max 1KB in size), it is not possible to load and decompress them in their entirety.
-Loki support streaming and iterating over them, only decompressing the parts necessary
+To solve this problem Loki support streaming and iterating over them, therefor only decompressing of the parts are necessary.

 Further information consult the original [design doc](https://docs.google.com/document/d/11tjK_lvp1-SVsFZjgOTr1vV3-q6vBAsZYIQ5ZeYBkyM/view)